voxel51/fiftyone/docs/source/user_guide/app.rst

     :alt: app-selection
     :align: center

-The selected samples checkmark in the options row in the upper-left of the sample grid records the number of samples that you have currently selected.
+The selected samples checkmark in the options row in the upper-left corner of the sample grid records the number of samples that you have currently selected.
 You can also take actions such as updating the view to only show (or exclude) the currently selected samples.

+Once sample
 Tagging also automatically applies to selected samples or their labels when any samples are selected.
 See :ref:`tagging <app-tagging>` for more details.

 You can also access the
 :meth:`Session.selected <fiftyone.core.session.Session.selected>` property of